 Another example of microservices would be a website.
-When creating a website, there are endless options of how to design it and what features to have for the user.
+When creating a website, there are endless options for how to design it and what features to have for the user.
 Regardless of what is selected, the website will still be a platform for a company to put information on.
-The options for different features can be called plug ins.
-Plugins can be turned on and off, and have many different functions.
+The options for different features can be called plugins.
+Plugins can be turned on and off and have many different functions.
 For example, a developer can choose whether or not to add a plugin for a social network on the website.
 With or without the social plugin, the website will still give the visitors the information they need.
 The website may not need a social capability, so having one or not will not affect the website.
-This relates to microservices in that the plug ins are independent from each other.
-They add to the overall website, but can be taken off without breaking the site.
+This relates to microservices in that the plugins are independent of each other.
+They add to the overall website but can be taken off without breaking the site.
 Some websites may not need to have a payment function like a vendor’s website would.
 Both websites still serve their purpose with or without this function.
 The developer of the website can choose to have this function or not, and the website will still serve its purpose of displaying information.
 Like microservices, the features of a website can be turned on and off without affecting the purpose of the website.

 Benefits of Microservices

-Microservices are perfect for creating a more simple process from an existing program, or starting from scratch for a new program.
-When working with an existing program, Microservices can help to simplify the existing process, or it can add a new function without having to completely rewrite the existing program.
-This is incredibly useful, as it saves a lot of time, and is easier to fix any problems that occur or update specific functions.
+Microservices are perfect for creating a more simple process from an existing program or starting from scratch for a new program.
+When working with an existing program, Microservices can help to simplify the existing process, or it can add a new function without having to rewrite the existing program completely.
+This is incredibly useful, as it saves a lot of time and is easier to fix any problems that occur or update specific functions.